pretannikai/gptTools/README.md

 # GPTTools
-A set of tools that do cool stuff with ChatGPT
+A set of tools that does cool stuff with ChatGPT

 ## Requirements
 - Python 3 or later